robenkleene/audio-references/ableton-push/ableton-push-step-sequencer.md

 - Bottom right is velocity (to change velocity, hold a pad in the step sequencer and choose a velocity pad)
 - `Shift+note pad`: Silently switch to a pad (i.e., don't playback it's sound)
 - `Layout`: Cycle between Loop Selector (lower right), 16 velocities (lower right), and 64 pads
+- The `Accent` button creates notes with full velocity

 ## Sounds